fortrabbit/help/docs/new-relic.md

 ## About New Relic

-New Relic is integreated for some fortrabbit Apps.
-Please see the [specs page](https://www.fortrabbit.com/specs) for availability with plans.

 [New Relic](https://www.newrelic.com) is a suite of professional software analysis tools.
 It offers analytics and deep insights on your Apps' performance and possible bottle necks.
 New Relic integrates as a PHP extension, which is installed (but not enabled) on all fortrabbit Apps.